A new book is rocketing up the best seller lists, and it’s all about railway stations.

 They are sometimes modern steel hells, little houses, or grand Victorian follies.

-In recent years, a lot of love have gone into restoring old stations, or bringing less salubrious buildings up to modern requirements to cope with the massive surge in passenger numbers over the past couple of decades.
+In recent years, a lot of love has gone into restoring old stations, or bringing less salubrious buildings up to modern requirements to cope with the massive surge in passenger numbers over the past couple of decades.

 The book is conveniently divided into regions, which makes the book much easier to stop at suitable points and pick up later.